TPZgus/ZoneSight/README.md

 - `test.mp3`: A short sample audio file of a student reflecting on their experience in general.
 - `test.txt`: A sample competencies file
+- `test_report.html`: An example of the HTML report generated from the test audio file

 To run the script with these example files: